 Frequently asked questions

 You cannot use firm tofu to make this vegan omelette recipe.
 Compared to firm tofu, silken tofu has a much higher moisture content.
-If using firm tofu, the batter would be too thick, dry and grainy.
+If using firm tofu, the batter would be dry, grainy, and difficult to blend.

-You can store omelettes covered with plastic film in the fridge for 2-3 days.
+You can store omelettes in an airtight container or covered with plastic film in the fridge for 2-3 days.
 Alternatively, make the omelette batter up to 2 days ahead of time and store it in an airtight container in the refrigerator.

 It's preferable to reheat an omelette in a skillet over medium heat to help it firm up a little.
 You can reheat it in the microwave but it will be very soft and wobbly.